binary-bablu/elastic-job-scheduler/README.md

 # 📦 elastic-job-scheduler ⏱️ ⏳ 📅 🧠 🐙
-An Elastic , Fault tolerant ,Scalable job scheduler which is easy to use and maintainable that executes shell scripts at scale — enabling Java, SQL, C/C++, and anything executable.
+An Elastic , Fault tolerant ,Scalable job scheduler which is easy to use and maintain.
+Uses shell script as a medium to exceute jobs at scale — enabling Java, SQL, C/C++, and anything executable.

 ## ℹ️ Overview
 A light weight Job scheduler which can scale horizontally,robust,can be deployed on-prem/cloud, api centric ,easy to maintain and enhance, based on open and open source tech like Spring/Spring Boot, Quartz and Java.No requirement for large scale infrastructure elements.